Sociopaths are predictable.

 They’re easy to play and we can make our get away.

-Or get them to want to leave.
+Or get them to leave.

 The sociopath behind the mask is dangerous.